deephaven/web-client-ui/README.md

 - `npm start`: Start building all packages and watching them (when possible).
 Use when you're developing, and your changes will be picked up automatically.
 - `npm test`: Start running tests in all packages and watching (when possible).
 Use when you're developing, and any breaking changes will be printed out automatically.
 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
-- `npm run sync-version`: Update the version of all packages to match `DEEPHAVEN_VERSION`.
+- `npm run version-bump`: Update the version of all packages.
 Used when updating/tagging new versions.
+You'll need to select whether to do a [patch, minor, or major version](https://semver.org/).
 It does not commit the changes.
-- `npm run publish`: Publish the current versions of the packages that have not yet been published.
+- `npm run publish-all`: Publish the current versions of the packages that have not yet been published.
 If all packages with the current version have already been published, does nothing.
-Should be done after doing an `npm sync-version` and committing/tagging the release.
+Should be done after doing an `npm version-bump` and committing/tagging the release.

+## Package Overview

+There are many packages located in the [packages](./packages) directory.
+A few of the more important ones are:

+- [@deephaven/code-studio](./packages/code-studio): Main web UI used with the [deephaven-core](https://github.com/deephaven/deephaven-core/) backend.
+- [@deephaven/components](./packages/components): Component library used within the web UI.
+- [@deephaven/grid](./packages/grid): High-performance grid component used to display large tables of data.
+- [@deephaven/golden-layout](./packages/golden-layout): Layout framework used in [@deephaven/code-studio](./packages/code-studio).

 ## Creating a New Package